Medical Care and Your Newborn

 - A runny nose can make it hard for a baby to breathe well, especially during feeding.
 You can help ease discomfort by using a rubber bulb aspirator to gently suction mucus from the nose.
 Call your doctor if you have concerns about your baby’s breathing.

-- It’s normal for newborns to have loose stools or spit up after feedings.
-However, very loose and watery stools and forceful vomiting could mean there is a problem.
-Call your doctor if your baby has diarrhea, is vomiting, or has signs of dehydration, which include a decreased number of wet diapers, a dry mouth, and lethargy (being very sluggish or drowsy).
+- It’s normal for newborns to have loose stools (poop) or to spit up after feedings.
+But very loose and watery stools and forceful vomiting could mean there is a problem.
+Call your doctor if your baby: